adhamalhossary/operationalizing-ml-on-azure/README.md

 ### Benchmark

+To benchamrk our model, we retrieve a data.json that is created from the endpoint.py script.
+This json file is then used by benchmark.sh to retrieve performance results

 ![benchmark](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/benchmark.png)

 ## Create and Publish a Pipeline

 ### Create Pipeline

-The first step is to create a pipeline
+The first step is to create a pipeline:

 ![pipeline_run](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/pipeline_run.png)

-The pipeline endpoint
+The pipeline endpoint:

 ![pipeline_endpoint](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/pipeline_endpoint.png)

-Dataset Used
+Dataset Used:

 ![pipeline_dataset](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/pipeline_dataset.png)

 ### Publish Pipeline

+We then publish the pipeline.
+We used rundetails to monitor the progress of the pipeline

 ![pipeline_publish](https://github.com/adhamalhossary/operationalizing-ml-on-azure/blob/main/screenshots/pipeline_publish.png)